 Yes, yes . . . we’re listening now . . . we’re watching . . .

-“So, once we had packed our packs and then exploded our packs and repacked them again until we had gotten comfortable with the process, we were finally ready to actually go back packing.
-We got into a van and drove further north, further and further north, way up into the Arctic Circle, until we got to Alaska’s northernmost mountain range, called the Brooks Range.
+“So, once we had packed our packs and then exploded our packs and repacked them again until we had gotten comfortable with the process, we were finally ready to actually go back-packing.
+We got into a van and drove farther north, farther and farther north, way up into the Arctic Circle, until we got to Alaska’s northernmost mountain range, called the Brooks Range.

 “But what if we had just stopped after preparing?
 What if we had just stopped after learning how to pack our packs?
 What if we had spent all that time in the pavilion at the park in Fairbanks and then just said, ‘Wow, that was great.
 See ya!
 Got to get back to the airport!’”

 Peter, Paul, and Mary—“leavin’ on a jet plane”—are they?

 “What if we spent all that time preparing but then never went on the journey we’d been preparing for?
 Well, I can tell you that one of the consequences would have been that I never would have had two of the most amazing weeks of my entire life.”